An insider's guide to Vancouver's hidden gems, hot spots and must-dos

 Rosewood Hotel Georgia is a beautiful, historic gem in the heart of the city.
 The hotel has a substantial collection of Canadian contemporary art and you can actually grab a map from the concierge and tour it.

 For privacy, Shangri-La Vancouver is tucked away steps from the city's designer shops and the spa is incredible.
-On the boutique side of things, The Loden Hotel is a favorite.
+On the boutique side of things, The Loden Hotel is a favourite.
 Check out the hotel restaurant, Tableau, for laid-back French cuisine.

 Best place to indulge your sweet tooth?